-Class 2116 Advanced Photography Jr. Class 2117 Advanced Photography Int.
-Class 2118 Advanced Photography Sr.
+Class 2116 Advanced Photography Unit 6 Jr. -- -----

+Class 2117 Advanced Photography Unit 6 Int. ------------ ---------------------- --------------------- ------

+Class 2118 Advanced Photography Unit 6 Sr.

-- A. Completed Photography Unit 6 e-Record with emphasis on accomplishments in your story.
+A. Completed Photography Unit 6 e-Record with emphasis on accomplishments in your story.
 Include photos in the e-Record photo page of you working on your project.

-- B. All photos must be labeled as follows in your photo journal/binder:

-- 1. Photo #
+- B. All photos must be labeled as follows in your photo journal/binder: - 1.
+Photo #

 - Subject

-- 3. Daté Photo Taken
+Date Photo Taken

 - 4. Notes

-- C. Include the following information Photography page.
+C. Include the following information on the Advanced Photography Unit 5 Information page.

 - 1. Goals

 - 2. Plans

 - 3. Accomplishments

-- Evaluation
+- 4. Evaluation

-- D. Photos should show your progress and be labeled as successful or not, plus reasons.
+D. Photos should show your progress and be labeled as successful or not, plus reasons.

-- E. Photo Journal/Binder notebook which illustrates achievements.
+E. Photo Journal/Binder notebook which illustrates achievements.

-- F. Display photo may be up to 5" x 7" in size but not larger than 8" x 10" matted.
+F. Display photo may be up to $5^{\circ} \times 7^{\circ}$ in size but not larger than $8^{\circ} \times 10^{\circ}$ matted.
 This photo will be used for displaying and must be matted.

-- G. Project will be evaluated on quality of content in the written statement and completion of e-Record (50 percent) and quality of content in notebook (50 percent).
+G. Project will be evaluated on quality of content in the written statement and completion of e-Record (50 percent) and quality of content in notebook (50 percent).

-COLORADO 4-H PHOTO CONTEST

-Open to all 4-H members.
-Photos must be taken in Colorado.
-Requirements will be in the Contest Requirements document.
-4-H Members will submit their entries through FairEntry.

-4-H FILMMAKING
+FILMMAKING

-Descriptions of Filmmaking Project Categories:

-- 1. Animation A film created by techniques that simulate movement from individual images. - 2.
-Narrative A film which tells a story that you created.
-It can be based on fact or fiction. - 3.
-Documentary A film which presents information about a person, event, or process. - 4.
-Promotional -This category is for films or public service announcements that are meant to publicize 4-H programs or some other cause that you are passionate about. - 5.
-Voices of 4-H History A historical perspective on 4-H. May be a narrative, documentary, animation, etc. - 6.
-For all videos a link must be provided, so the judge can view the video.
+1. Animation - A film created by techniques that simulate movement from individual images.

+2. Narrative - A film which tells a story that you created.
+It can be based on fact or fiction.

+3. Documentary - A film which presents information about a person, event, or process.

+4. Promotional -This category is for films or public service announcements that are meant to publicize 4-H programs or some other cause that you are passionate about.

+5. Voices of 4-H History - A historical perspective on 4-H. May be a narrative, documentary, animation, etc.

+6. For all videos a link must be provided, so the judge can view the video.

-- A. Completed e-Record and binder including story board. - B. Video must be less than 10 minutes in length. - C. Make sure your video is in good taste (like G and PG ratings).
+A. Completed e-Record and binder including story board.

+B. Video must be less than 10 minutes in length.

+C. Make sure your video is in good taste (like G and PG ratings).
 Videos may be disqualified if deemed to have questionable content.
 The 4-H Code of Conduct must be followed.